hamidgasmi/training.computerscience.algorithms-datastructures/README.md

         - They can modify height of nodes on insertion/deletion path
         - They need to rebalance the tree in order to maintain the AVL property
     - Steps to follow for an **insertion**:
-        - Let the newly inserted node be w
-        - 1- Perform standard BST insert for w
+        - 1- Perform standard BST insert
         - 2- Starting from w, travel up and find the first unbalanced node
-        - Let z be the first unbalanced node,
-        - Let y be the child of z that comes on the path from w to z
-        - Let x be the grandchild of z that comes on the path from w to z
         - 3- Re-balance the tree by performing appropriate rotations on the subtree rooted with z
+        -           Let w be the newly inserted node z be the first unbalanced node, y be the child of z that comes on the path from w to z x be the grandchild of z that comes on the path from w to z
         - There can be 4 possible cases that needs to be handled as x, y and z can be arranged in 4 ways:
-        -      Cas 1: Left Left Case
+        -      Cas 1: Left Left Case:
                      z                                     y
                     / \                                  /   \
                    y   T4      Right Rotate (z)         x      z